dsc-courses/dsc106-2025-wi/labs/lab05/index.md

 1. Present your visualizations.
 2. Show you interacting with your visualizations.
 3. Explain why you can't search in the bar and then click a pie slice at the same time, and which lines of code you would need to change to solve this.
-  a.
-If you fix the bug and show the fixed interaction in your video, you will get 10% extra credit on this lab.
+  - If you fix the bug and show the fixed interaction in your video, you will get 10% extra credit on this lab.
 4. Share the most interesting thing you learned from this lab.

 **Videos longer than 2 minutes will be trimmed to 2 minutes before we grade, so